 Do I need a pre-authorization?
 If the answer to this question is "yes," please obtain a pre-authorization code and bring it to your first session and present it to your therapist.

 What is my deductible and has it been met?

-How many sessions per year does my health insurance cover for mental health and counseling/therapy?
+How many sessions per calendar year does my mental health benefits cover for counseling or therapy?